lr-xiang/RoAD-image-processing/README.md

 # RoAD-image-processing

+## Description

-## This is a program developed for processing images collected the RoAD system.
+This is a program developed for processing images collected the RoAD system.

 ## Introduction